ericmconnelly/vio/README.md

 I use browserify to perform live reload (so whenever I change my code, the browser is automatically refreshed, make it convenient).
 I use Babel to compile ES6 down to simple javascript.
 Gulp helps automate all these tasks and concatanate all of them into one javascript file to be served to client

-### THINGS I WISH I COULD HAVE WORKED ON

-I wish I have more time to write more test in chai and mocha.
-This will  help me discover any bugs to be fixed.
-I also wish I could give the app more features such as searching for a specific tag at some location